modularcloud/explorer/apps/verify/README.md

  ```
  The body of the request must be a JSON object with the following properties:
 - verificationStatus: Indicates  whether the contract is fully verified or partially verified
-- contractAddress:The smart contract address Which has been verified.
+- contractAddress: The smart contract address Which has been verified.
-- chainId:The ID of the blockchain where the contract has been deployed.
+- chainId: The ID of the blockchain where the contract has been deployed.
 - isVerified:  Indicates whether the contract has been verified or not, with `true` representing a successful verification and `false` indicating a failed or incomplete verification.
 - uploadedUrl: Contains the URL where the files associated with the contract have been stored